 American Academy in Rome

-GATEWAYS & FRAMES
+GATEWAYS & CITIZENS

-Ultimately, images reappear.
-They do so to reflect everything we make: people, houses, temples, palaces, jails and megalopolis.
-We have never made, owned, edited, published, appeared in and shared so many images in so many static, moving, luminous or fleeting forms.
+Where walls, gates, and icons have fallen, virtual ones have risen.
+Gates open, close, and frame cities while images appear and fade on walls and screens.
+We abandon cities and forget images when they stand against our ideas, but ultimately images reappear to reflect everything that has been made: people, temples, gods, palaces, jails, and megalopolis.
+We have never made, owned, edited, published, appeared in, and shared so many images in so many static, moving, luminous or fleeting forms.
 They multiply, disseminate, migrate, besiege, sprawl, invade and occupy.
 Images are blending into all things.
 Above all, they seek semantic affinities, hence blending into each other to form image swarms.
 They even coalesce to reveal new gates.